-The presence of natural light has been proven to enhance learning and productivity.
-The periodical, Psychology Today, summarizes a high-level study that links the availability of abundant natural light to improved sleep, vitality, and productivity.
+The presence of natural light is proven to enhance learning and productivity.
+The periodical Psychology Today summarizes a high-level study that links the availability of abundant natural light to improved sleep, vitality, and productivity.
 Today, more offices and classrooms are being partitioned with attractive glass block.
 Even office spaces use glass block walls for partitions.
 This provides more natural light into any office space and can boost productivity throughout the workplace.
 Make your glass block wall stand out even more with the use of color or by changing the transparency of the glass.

 Glass Block and Security

-Vandals often use basement windows to gain entry into homes and businesses.
-Standard pane windows are easy enough to break.
+Vandals often use basement windows to gain entry into homes and businesses, as standard pane windows are easy enough to break.
 When home and business owners install secure and unbreakable glass block, the would-be intruders become quickly discouraged and move on.
 GBA offers a full line of engineered glass block that has vandal and graffiti resistance.

 Glass block has even been installed in high-security installations.
 For example, GBA Architectural Products + Services was chosen to incorporate glass block construction in the Howard Young Correctional Institute in Wilmington, Delaware.
-The premise was simply to provide the necessary degrees of security while admitting abundant natural light, which is also essential.
-The system consists of 1,000 pieces of solid glass brick, cast in place with rebar reinforcement.
+The premise was simply to provide the necessary degrees of security while admitting abundant natural light.
+The system consists of 1,000 pieces of solid glass brick cast in place with rebar reinforcement.

-Besides being tamper-proof or vandal resistant, modern glass block is also blast, hurricane and tornado resistant.
+Besides being tamper-proof or vandal resistant, modern glass block is also blast, hurricane, and tornado resistant.
 High-performance engineered glass block is easy to install and is tested to meet the applicable impact codes.

 Contact GBA Architectural Products + Services

-As the material of choice for many iconic structures throughout the work, glass block is practical and easy to maintain.
-Acceptance of the product has been worldwide, embraced by world-class architects and designers as the building material of the future.
+As the material of choice for many iconic structures, glass block is practical and easy to maintain.
+This material has been embraced by world-class architects and designers as the building feature of the future.
 Witness the beauty and functionality of such important structures as Maison Hermes in Tokyo, the Library at the University of Deusto in Spain, and the 11-story Iulm University digital library in Milan, Italy.

 Projects by GBA Architectural Products + Services include parts of the Puck Building and Stillwell Avenue MTA Station in New York, St. Ann’s Warehouse in Brooklyn, and the 21C Museum Hotel in Oklahoma City.

 There is no denying the beauty and practicality of glass block.
-Since those early days when prism deck glass illuminated the dark belowdecks of sailing ships, the science of glass block development has come a long way.
+Since the early days when prism deck glass illuminated the dark below decks of sailing ships, glass block development has come a long way.
 The idea of illuminating dark below decks is still achievable today with GBA's concrete and glass paver walkable glass applications.

 Consider glass block, glass brick, or any structural glass walking surface for your next project.
 Glass block is beautiful, sustainable, durable, and secure.
 Structural glass has been designed with anti-slip textures to keep your glass floor safe.

 Contact USA’s experts in glass block construction and technology.
 For information, phone the GBA Architectural Products + Services experts at any of the numbers listed below: